sotwi/HQL-Hierarchical-QLoRA/README.md

-# Phylogenetically Stacked Q-LoRAs
+# HQL: Hierarchical-QLoRA

 ## Data

 Because of copyright constraints we cannot provide the data used for training.

-Obtain a copy of AMR3.0 (LDC2020T02) and translate it with NLLB.
+* Obtain a copy of AMR3.0 (LDC2020T02) and translate it with NLLB.
-Obtain a copy of the AMR2.0 4 Translations (LDC2020T07).
+* Obtain a copy of the AMR2.0 4 Translations (LDC2020T07).
-Obtain a copy of FLORES-200 and parse the English sentences with AMR3-structbart-L.
+* Obtain a copy of FLORES-200 and parse the English sentences with AMR3-structbart-L.
-Place the files with the data on the corresponding path within the `data` directory.
+* Place the files with the data on the corresponding path within the `data` directory.

 ## Monolingual Experiment